-On the San Jacinto Campus, a \$39 million, 36,922-square-foot STEM building will include science labs and lecture rooms, general classrooms, math and general studies labs and faculty offices.
-The Menifee Valley Campus will be adding a \$49.7 million, 41,865-square-foot state-of-the-art STEM building featuring laboratory and multi-use, computer-based instructional areas.
+On the San Jacinto Campus, a \$39 million, 36,922 square-foot STEM building will include science labs and lecture rooms, general classrooms, math and general studies labs and faculty offices.
+The Menifee Valley Campus will be adding a \$49.7 million, 41,865 square-foot state-of-the-art STEM building featuring laboratory and multi-use, computer-based instructional areas.
 These buildings have been in our plans for several years and this state funding will help us finally bring them to the communities we serve.
-The San Jacinto Campus Science and Technology Building will be completed in 2023 and the Menifee Valley Campus Math and Science Building in 2024.
+The San Jacinto Campus Science and Technology Building and the Menifee Valley Campus Math and Science Building should be completed in 2024.

-Our five story, 350,000 square foot Temecula Valley Campus has been completed and students have been enrolling since Fall 2021.
-The renovation of the 700 building at the Menifee Valley Campus for our new Student Services Center has also been completed and provides our students with gathering spaces, café, bookstore, and other student services.
+Our five story, 350,000 square-foot Temecula Valley Campus has been completed and students have been enrolling since Fall 2021.
+The renovation of the 700 building at the Menifee Valley Campus for our new Student Services Center has also been completed and provides our students with gathering spaces, café, and other student services.
+The refresh of the 1150 building at San Jacinto Campus for our updated Student Services Center has been completed and provides students with access to enrollment services, counseling services and Financial Aid.
+To improve safety for our students and community, we worked with the City of Menifee to construct a new traffic signal for the Menifee Valley Campus Antelope Road entrance.

-The construction of a 5,000 seat Stadium at the Menifee Valley Campus is nearing completion with an anticipated completion date of November 2023.
-The Stadium will enhance the campus and the community with a venue for sporting and other events.
-Other renovation projects include: remodeling San Jacinto Campus Student Services buildings; replacing heating, ventilation, and air conditioning (HVAC) units on San Jacinto and Menifee Valley Campuses; and providing access controls to all our campuses.
-We are also working with the City of Menifee to construct a new traffic signal for the Menifee Valley Campus Antelope Road entrance.
+The construction of a 5,000 seat Stadium at the Menifee Valley Campus has been completed.
+The Stadium provides the campus and the community with a venue for sporting and other events.
+Other renovation projects include: replacing heating, ventilation, and air conditioning (HVAC) units on San Jacinto and Menifee Valley Campuses and providing access controls to all our campuses.